-Assuming the presence of a quorum, the affirmative vote of the holders of a plurality of the votes cast at the annual meeting is required for the election of the director nominees (Proposal 1).
+Assuming the presence of a quorum:

+Proposal 1 - The affirmative vote of the holders of a plurality of the votes cast at the annual meeting is required for the election of the director nominees.
 The eleven director nominees who receive the most votes from the holders of the shares of our common stock for their election will be elected.

-The ratification of Crowe LLP's appointment as the Company's independent registered public accounting firm (Proposal 2) will require the affirmative vote of the holders of a majority of the votes cast at the annual meeting regarding that proposal.
+Proposal 2 - The ratification of the appointment of Crowe LLP will require the affirmative vote of the holders of a majority of the votes cast at the annual meeting.